How Important Are Your GCSE Choices?

 I remember many years ago the day I received my GCSE subject choices form.
-It seemed an important and difficult task: four columns of numerous subjects, and I was only allowed to underline one in each set.
+It seemed an important and difficult task: four columns of subjects, and I was only allowed to underline one in each set.

 How on earth was I going to just choose four?